Bind view geometry data to bindable properties

 }

-But beware!
-GeometryReader is greedy and will expand to take up as much space as it can.
-If you use the code above in your app, the height will not be that of the text, but of the available space.
+But beware, GeometryReader is greedy and expands to take up as much space as it can!
+The code above does not return the text height, but the height of the available space.

-GeometryReader is a great tool, but it comes with many quirks.
-Until you understand it, it can mess up your view hierarchy.
-Instead, let’s use it to create powerful extensions.
+Until you understand GeometryReader, it can mess up your view hierarchy.
+Instead, let’s create an extension that lets us use it in a safer way.

 @State private var bodyHeight: CGFloat = 0